guyru/calculators/README.md

 ### Concept2 Watts ↔ Pace Calculator
 Convert between power output (watts) and pace for Concept2 rowing machines with bidirectional real-time conversion.

+### Tap Tempo BPM Calculator
+Detect beats per minute by tapping to the rhythm.
+Configurable sample size and timeout for accurate tempo measurement.

+### Digital Compass
+Real-time compass using device orientation sensors.
+Works on mobile devices with magnetometer for navigation and heading display.

 ## 🚀 Live Demo